parvthummar/parvthummar/README.md

 - 🛡️ Strong interest in authentication, encryption, and API security
 - 🧠 Solid foundation in Data Structures, Algorithms, and Operating Systems
 - 🤝 Experience collaborating with frontend teams using well-defined API contracts
-- ⚡ Fun fact: I enjoy debugging backend issues more than writing new features
+- ⚡ Fun fact: I enjoy debugging backend issues more than writing new feature

 ---